HowardZHY/CustomSkinLoader-LegacyFabric/README.md

 12.9 and below  1.6.4 and below No

-If you really want very old CSL to be Installed on Legacy Fabric, delete .fabric folder and drag CSL files into the Vanilla jar.
+If you really want very old CSL to be Installed on Legacy Fabric, delete .fabric folder and drag CSL files into the Vanilla jar then launch LF.